 Do’s and Don’ts for a Successful Naming

-Naming your brand — whether it’s your company, products, or services — is a decision that can shape the future and trajectory of your business.
+Naming your brand is a decision that can shape the future and trajectory of your business.

-Corporate naming is like choosing a name for a baby: hearing the name you chose should fill you with pride and joy.
+Corporate naming is like choosing a name for a baby: hearing the name you chose should fill you with joy.
 It should resonate with your values and be meaningful.
-At the opposite, a dubious name will attract a lot of negative attention and you must know which are the potential naming pitfalls, and avoid them like the plague.
+On the other hand, a dubious name will attract a lot of negative attention.
+You must know which are the potential naming pitfalls, and avoid them like the plague.